tgb20/Hermes/scratch-blocks/block-definitions.md

 ![TOF](../.gitbook/assets/s-tof.gif)

-TOF = Height from where you took off
+TOF = Distance to ground using just the built-in ToF sensor \(height estimation using light\)

 ## Camera